Transactions

 : WhensaveInternalTx

 After the internal transaction storage configuration item is enabled, restart the node.
 From the moment of the restart, the node will save its internal transactions.
-Users can view their internal transactions according to the transaction ID of the outer transaction.
-It is not supported to view internal transactions directly through the hash of internal transactions.
-The API is gettransactioninfobyid.
+You can view internal transactions via the transaction ID of the outer transaction.
+But viewing internal transactions directly through the hash of internal transactions is not supported.
+You can call gettransactioninfobyid to query internal transactions involved in a transaction.

-The internal transaction saved by the node contains the following information:
+An internal transaction saved by a node contains the following information:

 hash

-: the calling contract address or the account address receiving TRX/TRC10 tokenscallValueInfo.callValue
+: the called contract address or the account address receiving TRX/TRC10 tokens.callValueInfo.callValue

-: TRC10 name or id of the transfer; when transferring TRX, this field is empty.note
+: the TRC10 token name or ID.
+When TRX is transferred, this field is empty.note

-: instruction type, such as call, create, suicide, freezeBalanceV2ForEnergy, freezeBalanceV2ForBandwidth, unfreezeBalanceV2ForBandwidth, etc.rejected
+: the instruction type, such as call, create, suicide, freezeBalanceV2ForEnergy, freezeBalanceV2ForBandwidth, and unfreezeBalanceV2ForBandwidth.rejected

-: Whether the internal transaction is executed failed, true means the execution failed.extra
+: Whether the internal transaction failed. true means the execution failed.extra

-: At present, it is mainly used to save voting information and record the voting SR and its number of votes in JSON format
+: At present, it is mainly used to save voting information and record the voting SR and its number of votes in the JSON format.

 Let's look at the information contained in internal transactions based on various examples: